Gabriel Perna | November 4, 2019

 Working to improve people’s health and lives is an undeniably compelling mission.
-It’s also one of the main competitive advantages health care organizations can offer, according to Paul Cejka, Founder and President of Cejka Search, a recruiting firm for health care executives.
+It’s also one of the main competitive advantages health care organizations can offer, according to Paul Esselman, President and Managing Director of Cejka Search, a recruiting firm for health care executives.

 ChrisitanaCare, for instance, calls all of its employees caregivers, said Nevin.
 “No matter where you work, you are no more than twice removed from a patient — that’s appealing to people.
 In health care we provide an opportunity for people to do something special, different from at a bank or tech company.”